 These Ohio year-long residents hibernate in small groups in moist soil.
 Young birds, shrews, mice, voles, salamanders, and other small species are regular meals for this slithering recluse.
-Below is the confirmed home areas of this venomous snake.
+Fortunately, due to the reclusive nature of this endangered species, snakebites are extremely rare.

-Timber Rattlesnakes are all about wooded areas.
+Eastern Timber Rattlesnakes are all about wooded areas.
 They will sun themselves where the sunlight penetrates the leaf canopy.
 Deep rock crevices are their preferred hibernating areas and den sites.
 Coloration can vary from dark brown to brownish-gray, or a much darker, almost black appearance.
 This one is usually obvious to spot since it can grow to lengths of six feet.
 Although most specimens are in the 30-50-inch range.

 Do you like articles about the outdoors?
 Click here to view more articles by Eric Nestor.
 You can follow him @ericthewoodsman on Twitter, The Classic Woodsman on Facebook, and @theclassicwoodsman on Instagram.
 You can view more Nestor Photography photos at Nestor Photography.